jordansar/site-week2-project2-student-store-starter/README.md

 - [ ] Users can click the '+' button on a product cart to increment that product in the shopping cart.
 - [ ] Users can click the '-' button on a product cart to decrement that product in the shopping cart.
 - [ ] The shopping cart displays a table of products, quantities, subtotal, tax, and total.
-- [ ] Your choice!
-(Replace this bullet explaining what you implemented.
-Example: Users can leave ratings for products they have purchased.)
+- [X] Users can still read the About and the Contact Us portion of the page regardless if they search, filter using category, or click on a product for more descriptions.

 ## *Week 3* Application Features